-Ten thousand primary school pupils will have the opportunity to take part in free robotics workshops at our fulfilment centres across the UK over the next two years, learning to program robots which use similar technology to what we use to fulfil customer orders.
+Ten thousand primary school pupils have had the opportunity to take part in free robotics workshops at our fulfilment centres across the UK over two years, learning to program robots which use similar technology to what we use to fulfil customer orders.

-The workshops, created alongside Fire Tech, are designed to give children first-hand experience of how technology works in the real world and have been accredited by the British Science Association.
-We will also embark on a road trip across the UK in 2020, bringing the robotics workshops to primary schools around the country.
+The workshops, created alongside Fire Tech, were designed to give children first-hand experience of how technology works in the real world and have been accredited by the British Science Association.
+We also embarked on a road trip across the UK in 2020, bringing the robotics workshops to primary schools around the country.